Frequently Asked Questions

 I have performed a great deal of testing with these newer carburetor set-ups and when installed, these bikes run GREAT!
 The original CT carburetor varies only slightly in appearance since the updated carburetor's bowl is round and it has a new-style plastic choke knob.
 The choke and petcock are on the correct side, which is more than can be said for the Chinese aftermarket carburetors.
 These are being marketed to the unsuspecting minitrail enthusiast who thinks he’s getting the genuine article.
 DON’T buy a carburetor that’s not made by Keihin.
 Just because it has a “K” logo PRINTED on the side, doesn’t mean that it’s a Keihin.
 REAL KEIHINS have the ENTIRE name EMBOSSED on the side.
 DON’T buy a carburetor without asking what brand it is!

-Z50 carburetors are all identical in appearance for all models except for the hardtails, which had very different- looking original carburetors to begin with.
-If you are having a hardtail engine rebuilt, and want a new carburetor, please send your intake manifold.
-Unlike the CT, I can only modify the manifold if you plan on using the updated carburetor.
-The modification will complicate the use of the original carburetor, so I will only modify one for someone who wants a new carburetor at the time of restoration.
+My Hard Tail retrofit Z50 carburetor kits are very close in appearance.
+The original carb kits had a different style of choke lever & my kit for this paricular bike warrants the use of a rubber air filter adapter that is a Honda part.
+You can see a pic of my retrofit carburetor kit installed on a Hard Tail Z50 on the carburetor page.
+If you are having a hardtail engine restored, and want a new carburetor, please send your intake tube.
+Unlike the later Z50's , I can only modify the tube if you plan on using the updated carburetor because i remove the studs, drill the threads from the holes & use traditional bolts to hold the carburetor on.
+The modification will complicate the use of the original carburetor, so I will only modify a hard tail intake tube for someone who wants a new carburetor at the time of restoration.

 Section 7: What an engine rebuild entails